SharifAkram/ipsecvpn-digitalocean/README.md

-# IPsec VPN Server on DigitalOcean VPS
+# Point to Site IPsec VPN on DigitalOcean

 This repository provides scripts and instructions to set up an IPSec VPN on a DigitalOcean Droplet.
-The VPN allows point-to-site connections, enabling secure access to remote resources.
+The VPN allows point to site connections, enabling secure access to remote resources.

 ## Features: